beginning of content

 What is normal speech development?

-There are speech 'milestones' that your child should reach at certain ages.
-These milestones are seen as a guide to normal speech development.
+There are speech 'milestones' that your child should reach at certain ages for normal speech development.

 These broad rules of thumb apply to most children: